madhih05/TicTacToe/README.md

 2. Player X goes first — click any cell to place your mark
 3. Players alternate turns
 4. First to get 3 in a row (horizontal, vertical, or diagonal) wins!
-5. Game auto-resets after 2.5 seconds
+5. Click "Restart Game" to play again, or wait for auto-reset after 2 seconds

 ## Project Structure